 SATURDAY MORNING & AFTERNOON

-Lug your bags to Hotel Meyrick in Eyre Square to check into your luxurious room at the four-star hotel.
-Resist the temptation to spend the day in your room, soaking up the comfort in the interest of taking a leisurely stroll through the streets of Gaillimh to the famous street market.
+Haul your bags to the incredibly chic and stylish Forster Court Hotel, located just off Eyre Square.
+Resist the temptation to jump straight into your comfortable bed in the interest of taking a leisurely stroll through the streets of Gaillimh to the famous street market.
 Peruse through the stalls, sampling the vast variety of food from all over the globe while admiring some beautiful crafts.
 If you head to the markets, you just have to get yourself a Boychik donut.
 It’s the law.

 From the Spanish Arch to Eyre Square, spend the day taking in the picturesque beauty of the city.
 Weave in and out of the many stores that line the streets – Aran Sweater Market and Claddagh & Celtic Jewellery are essential stops to pick yourself up some traditional mementos.
 A pit stop in Charlie Byrne’s Bookshop is also crucial.

-Galway’s West End is home to some of the best bars and live music venues in the Wesht.
+Galway’s West End is home to some of the best bars and live music venues.
 Pub crawl, anyone?
-There are plenty of trendy pubs to choose from; Massimo, The Blue Note, Taylor’ Bar and Beer Garden, Carroll’s (to name but a few), all of which are equipped with a great atmosphere, good music and fantastic beer gardens.
+Make your way through The Blue Note, Taylor’ Bar and Beer Garden and Carroll’s (among others), all of which are equipped with a great atmosphere, good music and fantastic beer gardens.
+Round off your night in the famous Róisín Dubh, which is a venue that needs no introduction.

 9 Dominick Street Upper, Galway // more here